bthesorceror/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: For naked twins the algorithm looks for two boxes in each unit that have identical possible values of length 2, if to boxes in a unit are found then all other boxes in that unit have those possible values removed.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Adding new units that reflect the diagonal sections so that other constraints (such as naked twins) can be applied.

 ### Install